maqsoftware/CertyFAST/README.md

 # Installation Notes
 1. Supported OS - Windows
-2. Unverified Publisher Warning
+2. Unknown Publisher Warning
     1. We are working to add Extended Validation (EV) code signing certificate to the software, ensuring that it is recoginised as software published by valid/legal business.
-    2. Till we add EV certificate, users might receive warning related to unverified publisher during installation as shown in the image below:
+    2. Till we add EV certificate, users might receive warning related to unknown publisher during installation as shown in the image below:

          ![image](https://github.com/maqsoftware/CertyFAST/assets/34050132/2c7f799b-463a-4324-aa1f-a8009ab97aae)